-The Ringold Formation is divided into six Pliocene- to Miocene-aged facies ranging from coarse to finegrained sediments.
+The Ringold Formation is divided into six Pliocene- to Miocene-aged facies ranging from coarse to fine-grained sediments.
 The Ringold lower mud (RLM) unit is a silty layer between coarser facies (refer to Figure 2.1).
-On the eastern boundary of the 200 West Area, the geologic framework model (Ch2MHill 2016) predicts the RLM is truncated by coarser units, indicating the possibility of transmissive paleochannel within coarser Ringold sediments between 200 East and West Areas.
+On the eastern boundary of the 200 West Area, the GFM (CHPRC 2016) predicts the RLM is truncated by coarser units, indicating the possibility of transmissive paleochannel within coarser Ringold sediments between the 200 East and West Areas.